Building a Compute Block Tutorial¶

 Upload the sample data file to Sequence interface by clicking Upload CSV (highlighted below).

 Then click the upload box and select the sample data file.
-The sample data now displays on the page as follows:
+The sample data now displays on the screen as follows:

 2. Build a Compute Block¶

-The next step is to build a compute block on the Compute Chain page.
+The next step is to build a compute block on the Compute Chain screen.
 To do this, select Compute Chain on the sidebar and click Add Compute Block.

 a) Enter Basic Details¶